twirphp/twirp/docs/getting-started/usage.rst

 Client stubs are automatically generated, hooray!

-There are two clients generated for each proto service- a default(e.g. HaberdasherClient) which usage protobuf serialization, and another(e.g. HaberdasherJsonClient) which usage json serialization.
-It is recommended(see `twitchtv/twirp docs`_) to use the default.
-In either case besides using the different class names there is no difference interface wise.
+There are two client stubs generated for each proto service: the default one which uses protobuf serialization, and a JSON client stub.
+Twirp itself supports both `protobuf and json`_, but it recommends using only protobuf in production.

 Using the client is quite trivial, you only need to pass an endpoint to the generated client: